fokouarnaud/FeatherFace/scripts/README.md

 ---

-**Note**: For interactive development and experimentation, prefer using the Jupyter notebooks in the `notebooks/` directory.
+**Note**: For interactive development, prefer using the Jupyter notebooks:
+- `notebooks/01_train_evaluate_featherface.ipynb` for V1 baseline
+- `notebooks/03_train_evaluate_featherface_v2_ultra.ipynb` for V2 Ultra revolutionary training

 These scripts are optimized for command-line usage and batch processing.